j0ly/FirstProject/REPORT.md

 a) Guessable fixed admin credentials (admin/password), which are stored in the source code (login.php) with no encryption.<br>
 b) The cookie-session-id and the clear text admin credentials are sent over an unencrypted connection.
 You can see them with OWASP ZAP.

-**How to identify (broken session management):** You can get access to the Admin page using the stolen cookie-session-id like this (but before you begin, install the “Advanced Cookie Manager” Firefox add-on):
+### How to identify (broken session management)
+You can get access to the Admin page using the stolen cookie-session-id like this (but before you begin, install the “Advanced Cookie Manager” Firefox add-on):

 1. Go to the Admin login-page with Firefox (but don’t log in, - if you are not asked for the credentials then close the browser and try again).
 2. Open “Advanced Cookie Manager” and enter the cookie-session-id you saw with OWASP ZAP into the "Value" box, replacing the existing one (delete first, then paste).
 Save the change.